 Volkswagen Group of America is the US sales arm of Volkswagen AG (VW), Europe's largest automaker.
 The company sells Volkswagen and AUDI cars through about 1,000 dealerships in the US.
 Volkswagen Group of America also handles other VW brands, including Bentley, Tiguan, and Lamborghini, in North America.
 In addition, it offers leasing and financing through its subsidiary VW Credit (VCI).
 Volkswagen of America operates research and development facilities in Arizona, California, and New Jersey.
 Volkswagen founded the division in the US in 1955.

-Volkswagen Group of America operates through 20 locations and almost 12 regional dealer support offices.
+Volkswagen Group of America operates through 20 locations, one manufacturing plant in Chattanooga, Tennessee, and almost 12 regional dealer support offices.

 Matching engineering with styling, Volkswagen Group of America's research and development facilities are focused on developing technologies for synthetic fuels, natural gas, hybrid, and electric vehicles, as well as safety features including lane change assist, blind spot protection, adaptive headlights, and adaptive cruise control.
 The company has post-production and parts distribution facilities across the US.